 Technically, Oklahoma State’s 2017 season isn’t over yet, with the Camping World Bowl still on deck.
 But that doesn’t mean we can’t look ahead to next season and beyond.

-When the Cowboys take the field in the fall of 2018, they’ll face a non-conference lineup of Missouri State, Tulsa, and Boise State, all inside the confines of Boone Pickens Stadium.
+When the Cowboys take the field in the fall of 2018, they’ll face a non-conference lineup of Missouri State, South Alabama, and Boise State, all inside the confines of Boone Pickens Stadium.

 It’s a nice schedule to help break in a new quarterback (and possibly a new coordinator … or two?)
 But it’s also not a schedule built for the ultimate goal of reaching the playoff.
 For that matter, none of OSU’s non-conference schedules are.

 Between 2018 and 2023, Oklahoma State will face seven different FBS programs in the non-conference.